-Digital Power Lending, LLC, a wholly-owned subsidiary of Ault Global Holdings, Inc., has indicated to us that it will be purchasing up to \$10.0 million of common stock in this offering.
-All shares sold to Digital Power Lending will be at the same price and on the same terms as the other investors in this offering.
+Digital Power Lending, LLC, a wholly-owned subsidiary of Ault Global Holdings, Inc. may purchase up to \$10.0 million (2,000,000 shares) of common stock in this offering at the same price and on the same terms as other investors in this offering.
 Milton C. Ault III, our current Executive Chairman, is an executive officer and director of Ault Global Holdings, as are several other officers and board members of our company.
+Assuming Digital Power Lending purchases such shares, only 500,000 shares of common stock will be sold to the public in this offering.
+Although these shares and certain other outstanding shares will be freely tradable following this offering, approximately 45.6% of our outstanding shares of common stock will be held by our executive officers and directors and their respective affiliates after this offering if Digital Power Lending purchases 2,000,000 shares.
+These shares and a significant number of additional shares will be restricted from sale for a limited period of time under the terms of lock-up agreements.